War criminals in Canada: History

 During the 1990s, suspected war criminals from more recent conflicts came to Canada.
 These included individuals wanted in connection with war crimes in Bosnia, some of the perpetrators of genocide in Rwanda, members of the Colombian secret police and from Sri Lanka.
+Léon Mugesera, a Rwandan national, was granted permanent residency in Canada as a refugee in the 1990s but was later identified as an alleged war criminal due to his role in inciting the 1994 Rwandan genocide.
 The treatment of these suspected individuals was seen to shed light on the prevalent attitudes towards suspected World War II war criminals.
 Trying such individuals who lacked a support network within Canada, whose atrocities were still fresh in the public's memory and - perhaps most importantly - were unlikely to die soon of old age, became a priority: those who were located were either tried in a court of law or deported.
 Information on suspected World War II criminals was suppressed by Canada and the United States.
 Some convicted war criminals were allowed to remain within Canada while some others escaped due process.

 Deschênes Commission

 In 1985, the Deschênes Commission was created as a Commission of Inquiry on War Criminals in Canada.
 The Deschênes Commission found that allegations about alleged Nazi war criminals in Canada had been "grossly exaggerated" by a factor of "over 400%."
 It recommended a "made in Canada" solution to bringing all war criminals found in this country to justice.
 Later changes were made to the law of Canada to allow for the prosecution or deportation of suspected war criminals.
 However, only a small number of cases were pursued.

 In 1994 Canada said it would no longer prosecute Nazi war criminals.
 In 1995, Australian Konrad Kalejs was allowed to leave Canada.
 Bernie Farber commented on the rescheduling of Kalejs' deportation hearing: "Granting him this delay without incarcerating him is tantamount to letting him escape."